 - Lack of a sense of belonging

-Causes of RAD
+What Are Causes of RAD?

 Being loved and cared for at an early age teaches children how to develop relationships.
-Reactive attachment disorder can develop when a child doesn’t receive adequate love, attention and caring.
+Reactive attachment disorder can develop when a child doesn’t receive adequate love, attention and care.
 It’s seen in children who’ve lived in orphanages or moved around between foster homes.
 It also occurs in those who’ve been abused or removed from their primary caregiver.

 Risk factors of RAD are seen in these examples of poor caretaking: